learn-co-curriculum/phase-1-arrays-objects-what-is-really-going-on/README.md

 - We know they can contain properties
 - We know `this` can be used in an object to reference itself
-- We know Objects can inherit shared properties from other Objects via the prototype chain
+- We know Objects inherit shared properties from other Objects via the prototype chain
 - We know many things in JavaScript are actually Objects
 - There are multiple ways to create Objects

-You may occassionally find programmers debating online as to whether or not JavaScript is an object-oriented language.
+You may occasionally find programmers debating online as to whether or not JavaScript is an object-oriented language.
 Some resources will refer to JavaScript as having 'object-oriented capabilities' but not as 'object-oriented.'
-This is technically true, as JavaScriptt doesn't strictly adhere to some specific design principles related to object-orientation.
+This is technically true, as JavaScript doesn't strictly adhere to some specific design principles related to object-orientation.
 However, we'll soon see that you can absolutely use JavaScript as you would use other object-oriented languages.